Skip to Content

 Men’s dress shoes sit somewhere between these extremes.
 Sometimes, an oxford is expected.
 Other times, you can get away with a derby or a Chelsea boot.
 On many of these footwear choices, brogue details have practically carved out their own niche: The embellished, intricate dress shoe.

-To extinguish all the gentlemanly airs, this guide makes sense of these overly traditional terms:
+But first, to extinguish all the gentlemanly airs, this guide makes sense of these overly traditional terms:

 Oxford Brogue - ASOS